The different ways to check age

 Checking age no longer has to rely on seeing an ID document.
 In fact, you don’t even need to see a name.

-With Yoti Age Verification, businesses can check the age of their users without processing or storing any personal data.
-Users choose their preferred way to prove their age, from convenient things like a selfie or a mobile number.
+With Yoti age verification, businesses can check the age of their users without processing or storing any personal data.
+Users choose their preferred way to prove their age, from convenient things like a selfie or an email address.
 We work out the age, delete the personal data and share just the result with the business.

 That way, businesses can be confident they’re delivering age-appropriate services to the right people, whilst protecting their privacy.